Kovan double murders: Legal challenge against the forwarding of letters by prisons to AGC

 Besides the proceedings against his lawyers, Iskandar was also involved in another proceeding.
 The proceeding was about Iskandar's claims that the private letters between the death row inmates and both their lawyers and families were being forwarded from prisons to the Attorney General's Chambers of Singapore (AGC), and it led to these said inmates pursuing legal proceedings against the AGC or its members for alleged breaches of conduct to protect the inmates' rights, misconduct in public office and seeking damages for any harm caused by such.
 Iskandar, together with 21 other death row inmates (most of whom sentenced for drug trafficking), were represented by human rights lawyer M Ravi to seek the identities of whoever ordered or carried out the sending of the inmates' information to the AGC.

 The lawsuit was dismissed on 16 March 2021.
 High Court judge See Kee Oon ruled that it may be allowed for prisons to make copies of the inmates' correspondence for screening and recording letters, they were not allowed to forward them to the AGC.
 Unless a prisoner consented so, the AGC will be denied access to these sources.
 However, the judge said that it was a mistake which the AGC had inadvertently overlooked instead of an attempt to gain advantage in the court proceedings.
 The judge said that the lawsuit is ought to not be dealt with in the courts but in the Law Society's Disciplinary Tribunal as the inmates' lawsuits "may potentially have a cause of action against the Government through a civil action filed against the AG", citing the potential risk should pre-action disclosures are allowed to be made against the Government.
 In his own words, Justice See said, "In my view, if pre-action disclosures could be ordered against the Government, it would conceivably create a situation where it could be easier to obtain information from the Government via pre-action disclosures than via the conventional discovery processes associated with judicial review."

 The inmates, including Iskandar, are ordered to pay $10 in costs for the lawsuit.

 Still, it was not the end of the story for Iskandar and 12 other prisoners out of the 22 plaintiffs, as they have filed civil suits against the Attorney-General of Singapore for this issue and asked for the High Court to declare the forwarding of letters to the AG as unlawful.

-This case is currently pending in the courts.
+On 11 October 2024, the Court of Appeal's three judges – Chief Justice Sundaresh Menon, Senior Judge Judith Prakash and Justice Steven Chong – ruled that the AGC and SPS unlawfully breached the confidentiality of letters from 13 death-row inmates.
+The judges emphasized the importance of prisoners' rights to maintain confidential correspondence, particularly with legal counsel.
+Although SPS and AGC justified their actions by stating they needed legal advice, the court found no need to share these letters.
+The court also upheld nominal damages for copyright breach but denied any compensation for breach of confidence.